iden3/circomlib/circuits/basics/comparators/greater_than/README.md

 ## Description

-This template compares two field elements and returns `1` if the first is greater than the second and `0` otherwise.
+This template compares two field elements and returns `1` if the first is greater than the second, and `0` otherwise.

 ## Schema